Education

 Most Beautiful Countries in Africa: A Brief Tour

 We bring you a glimpse of some of the best sights and sounds you can find in Africa.
 These 10 countries are arguably the most beautiful countries in Africa by our estimation.
-We believe so, due to the notable heritage sites, natural wonders, rich and diverse cultures, biodiversity, welcoming cities and towns, and tourist centers.
+We believe so, due to their notable heritage sites, natural wonders, rich and diverse cultures, biodiversity, welcoming cities and towns, and tourist centers.

 Morocco